Skip to content

 Understanding the Test Statistics: T, W, and Z

-One of the most confusing aspects of reporting the Wilcoxon signed-rank test is the inconsistent notation across textbooks and software.
-Three different symbols appear regularly, and understanding what each represents is essential for accurate APA reporting.
+One of the most confusing aspects of Wilcoxon reporting is the inconsistent notation across software packages and textbooks.
+Three symbols appear in practice, and knowing which one your software outputs is essential.

 T (or W): The Sum of Signed Ranks

-The core statistic of the Wilcoxon test is the sum of ranks for either the positive or negative differences.
-Different sources label this differently:
+The core statistic is the sum of ranks for either the positive or negative differences:

 | Symbol | Convention | Used By | |--------|-----------|---------| | T | Sum of positive (or smaller) ranks | Many statistics textbooks | | W | Sum of signed ranks | R (wilcox.test), some textbooks | | T+ | Sum of positive ranks specifically | Siegel & Castellan notation |